panchul/workspace/doc/Motivational.md

-## Under Construction

-Misc stuff related to psychology and motivation
+# Misc stuff related to psychology and motivation

+---

+"Beware of the man who works hard to learn something, learns it, and finds himself no wiser than before.
+He is full of murderous resentment of people who are ignorant without having come by their ignorance the hard way."
+Kurt Vonnegut, Cat's Cradle

+---

+“As stupid and vicious as men are, this is a lovely day.”
+Kurt Vonnegut, Cat's Cradle

 ---